ember-nexus/api/docs/api-endpoints/element/post-element.md

 [Response Body](./post-element/204-response-header.txt ':include :type=code')

 Success response does not have a response body.
-The UUID of the created element is written in the `Location`-header.
+Note that the UUID of the created element is written in the `Location`-header.

 ### **🔴 Error 400**